 We have partnered with several other organizations to collaboratively develop crowdsourcing challenge contests.
 This includes challenge contests on antimicrobial resistance, women’s leadership in global health, gay-friendly health services, and community engagement in research.

 JOSEPH D. TUCKER

 Joseph (MD, PhD, AM) is Associate Professor of Medicine at the University of North Carolina at Chapel Hill, and the Chair of the SESH Advisory Committee.

-He is the study principal investigator on two United States National Institutes of Health R01 grants that evaluate crowdsourcing to enhance HIV services.
+Joe is the study principal investigator on two United States National Institutes of Health R01 grants that evaluate crowdsourcing to enhance HIV services.
 He has implemented over 30 crowdsourcing challenge contests and has a special interest in collective intelligence and crowdsourcing.
 He has helped to organize crowdsourcing contests in China, Thailand, Vietnam, the United States, Australia, South Africa, and globally.
-He helped with the SIHI practical guide and the ongoing challenge contest on women’s participation in a WHO/TDR fellowship.
+He helped with the SIHI practical guide and the ongoing spurring social innovation through crowdsourcing projects from TDR global.

 Weimaing (MD, PhD) is an Assistant Professor of Medicine at the University of North Carolina at Chapel Hill, and a member of the SESH Advisory Committee.

 Weiming currently leads one grant from the UNC Center for AIDS Research evaluating crowdsourcing approaches to HIV self-testing.
 He manages several large crowdsourcing projects in China now and has a special interest in epidemiology and evaluation.
 He serves as Assistant Director at UNC Project-China and mentors undergraduates, graduate students, and postdoctoral fellows interested in challenge contests.

 Shufang (BA, MA) is the Communications Director at SESH.
 She started working on the team in 2016 and has developed communications strategies for over twenty challenge contests.